Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.3 - Create the Event Hub Trigger Function/README.md

 ### 🚨 Image goes HERE 🚨

-## Add the CosmosDB Binding
+## COnfigure Bindings

-1. First decorate the function with the CosmosDB Binding -- refer to the Solution provided as a reference.
+1. First decorate the function with the CosmosDB Binding -- refer to the Snippets.txt provided.
 2. Update the Event Hub Trigger -- add ConsumerGroup = "hubwaycg".

 ## Update the code
+1. Replace the body of code from snippets.txt

 ## 🚨 Content below this line is Under Construction 🚨

 1. Change the body of the code to map the incoming JSON string to an output document for inserting into CosmosDB.

-## Test the Function
+## Deploy your Project
 1. Press F5 from within VS Code